Why I Keep Leaving

 Healing.

-And honestly, I don’t think it’s any of those things.
+The truth is, I don't think it's any of those things.

-I leave because the world is huge.
+I leave because the world is enormous.

 That's really it.